-A candidate for a degree is a student who has demonstrated to the Faculty of his/her department that he/she meets the academic requirements to start an independent research project.
-Candidacy is certified by the Chairperson of the Department and/or the Graduate Studies Coordinator and informed to the Graduate Committee of the Division of Biomedical Sciences.
+A candidate for a degree is a student who has demonstrated to the Faculty of his/her department that they meet the academic requirements to start an independent research project.
+Candidacy is certified by the Chairperson of the Department and/or the Graduate Studies

+Coordinator, and it is informed to the Graduate Committee of the Division of Biomedical Sciences.